How To Choose the Right Size Toilet Flapper

 Standard Toilet Flapper Dimensions

 The standard toilet flapper measures 2 inches across at the ball or sealing surface, and it fits toilets that have 2-inch flush valve drains.
+This type of toilet flapper fits 80% of toilets and those made after 1950.

 Large Toilet Flapper Dimensions

 Large toilet flappers measure 3 inches across at the ball or sealing surface, and they fit toilet valve drains that are 3 inches in diameter.
+These fit 20% of toilets and those made after 2000.

-How to Measure For the Right Size Toilet Flapper
+How to Measure for the Right Size Toilet Flapper

 Measuring for the size of your toilet flapper is easy: all you need to do is measure the diameter of the drain hole your flapper will cover.
-If it’s 2 inches in diameter, which most drain holes are, you need a standard sized, 2-inch flapper.
+If it’s 2 inches in diameter, which most drain holes are, you need a standard-sized, 2-inch flapper.
 If the drain hole measures 3 inches across, you’re in the market for a large, 3-inch flapper.

 In many cases, you can look at the existing flapper and visually determine the size.
 If the flapper is the size of a baseball or an average orange, it’s almost certainly a 2-inch, standard flapper.
 If it’s the size of a softball or the average grapefruit, it’s a 3-inch, or large, flapper.
 Eyeballing it is a great way to estimate the size you need, but always measure to be sure you’re buying the right size and to prevent a return trip to the hardware store or home improvement center.